huynguy-db/arcion-docs/content/docs/references/null-target.md

 1. Choose and configure a source platform, for example, [Microsoft SQL Server]({{< ref "docs/sources/source-setup/sqlserver/" >}}).
 {{< hint "info" >}}
 **Tip:** To see the available sources, visit our [connectors page](https://www.arcion.io/connectors).
-For documentation on the available sources, expand the **Source setup** section in the left navigation menu by clicking the <span class="expander-arrow-icon" aria-hidden="true" translate="no">▾</span> expander arrow.
+For documentation on the available sources, expand the **Source Connector Setup** section in the left navigation menu by clicking the <span class="expander-arrow-icon" aria-hidden="true" translate="no">▾</span> expander arrow.
 {{< /hint >}}
 1. Specify the following configuration for the null target:
     ```YAML